 Adjust your tax withholding

 Are you having enough taxes withheld from your pay?
 If you’re unsure, use a withholding calculator to find out now.
-This will save you a lot of tears and heartache come April.
+This will save you a lot of tears and heartache at tax time.
 Paying too little taxes means you’ll owe money when you file your return.
 On the flip side, you’ll receive a refund if you overpaid.
 It’s a smart idea to check your withholding at the beginning of every year and submit a new W-4 to your employer if adjustments must be made.

 Save for retirement